Congratulations! You’ve paid $150,000+ for your law degree.

 ✓ Staying motivated and organized in a tough job market, and more.

-It’s all designed to help you make the transition from law student to up-and-coming lawyer, by putting into practice lessons learned from Shauna C. Bryce, Esq.’s 15+ years of law firm, in-house, hiring committee, and career counseling experience, and her 3 years of research and interviews of hiring lawyers across the country and across industries.
+It’s all designed to help you make the transition from law student to up-and-coming lawyer, by putting into practice lessons learned from Shauna C. Bryce, Esq.’s nearly 20 years of law firm, in-house, hiring committee, and career counseling experience, and her 3 years of research and interviews of hiring lawyers across the country and across industries.